CSCfi/fairdata-metax/docs/api/v1/datasets.rst

 .. note::

     Below reference data urls contain the ``?pretty=true`` parameter, which formats the output into a more readable form.
-The default page only shows a few results, so be sure to check out :ref:`rst-reference-data-query-examples` for more examples how to browse reference data in general.
+The default page only shows a few results, so be sure to check out :ref:`rst-reference-data-query-examples-v1` for more examples how to browse reference data in general.

 .. code-block:: python